MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 Department.
 Trey Research employees need to access the research reporting application provided by Contoso Pharmaceuticals.

--   Contoso Pharmaceuticals are in their own tenant, to have configured a custom domain.
+-   Contoso Pharmaceuticals exists in its own tenant with a custom domain configured.

--   Someone has invited an external user to the Contoso Pharmaceuticals tenant.
+-   Someone invites an external user to the Contoso Pharmaceuticals tenant.
-    This user has accepted the invitation and can access resources that are shared.
+    The invitation is accepted, and the user can access shared resources.

 -   Contoso Pharmaceuticals has published an application via App Proxy.
 In this scenario, the example application is the MIM Portal.
 This would enable a guest user to participate in MIM processes, for example in help desk scenarios or to request access to groups in MIM.